hannah-bulmer/Lessons/W19/Projects/game-dev-1/Lesson 3/README.md

   <img src="https://i.imgur.com/EuiQq1R.jpg" width="650"/>
 </p>

 This will spawn us a cube with all the components we need, and some renderers for us to see it with.
 However, because this boundary will be invisible, we can **remove the Mesh Filter and Mesh Renderer components**.
 Now all that should be left is a Transform, and a Box Collider component.
+Make sure to check the flag for **Is Trigger** on the box collider component.

 We are going to control the bounds of the boundary to meet the edges of our play window with scripting, similar to how we determined when a player was at the edge of our screen.